-How often have you found yourself frustrated when answering a survey, because you were not presented with an option that covered your case or enabled you to raise your concern?
-Have you ever wished you could provide more detailed information?
+How often have you found yourself frustrated when answering a survey?
+Perhaps you were not presented with an option that covered your case or enabled you to raise your concern.
+Maybe you wished for a place to provide more detailed information.

-If you answered yes to either of these, then that firm could not get useful information to improve your experience with them.
+In either of these situations, that firm could not get useful information to improve your experience with them.

 Why Should I Include More Open-Ended Survey Questions?

 While multiple choice responses are straight-forward to analyze with clear trends in responses, it only leaves room for answers to questions that the survey writer anticipated.
 This is okay for some questions, such as yes or no, how many times, Likert ratings, or questions with only a few possible responses.

 For other questions, like “how do you feel about our product?”, it’s nearly impossible to anticipate any adjective a person would want to use.

 Furthermore, with multiple choice for such a question you are limiting responses in a way that manipulates data.
 You could lead the survey taker into submitting a misleading response by forcing their selection into predetermined categories.